andyclymer/minikbd/Hardware/Enclosure/README.md

 #### 5)

 Screw on the four spacers.
-You can start by tightening them by hand, then once the screw is started you can remove the tape and finish screwing them on.
+You can start by tightening them by hand, then once the screw is started you can remove the tape and finish with a screwdriver.
 No need to over-tighten!

 ![Step 5](./buildImages/05-Spacers.jpg)